 Keep iPhone 6 and iPhone 6 Plus from Bending

-Videos of iPhone 6 being bent are all over the internet.
+Videos of iPhone 6 Being Bent are all over the internet.
 Though only a tiny fraction of the users have experienced the problem, people are so concerned with this issue as iPhones are no cheap devices.

-- 1Avoid putting your iPhone 6 on tight pockets.
-Most of those who complain that their iPhone 6 were bent are those who put their devices on their tight pockets.Advertisement
+- 1Avoid putting your iPhone 6 in tight pockets.
+Most of those who complain that their iPhone 6 became warped or bent are those who put their devices on their tight pockets.Advertisement

 - 2Avoid applying too much pressure on your device.
 To keep your phone from being bent, do not try to bend it.
 Never apply too much pressure on the iPhone 6 as this could possibly bend your phone.Advertisement

 - 3Use a hard, protective case.
 Using a protective case for your device is highly suggested.
-It keeps your iPhone from being scratched or bent making your phone look on tip-top condition.
-Also, a shiny iPhone has a better resale value in case you need to sell it when iPhone 7 comes out.
+It keeps your iPhone from being scratched or bent making your phone keep that pristine-looking condition.
+Also, a shiny iPhone has a better resale value in case you need to sell it when the next iPhone comes out.

-- 5As much as possible, do not use your phone on your bed.
-Never use your iPhone on your bed or somewhere where you may sleep and lie over it.
+- 5If possible, do not use your phone on your bed.
+Never use your iPhone on your bed or somewhere where you may fall asleep and roll over on it.
 You do not want to wake up with a bent iPhone.

-It, really, all boils down to taking care of your phone and knowing its limits.
+It really, all boils down to taking care of your phone and knowing its limits.
 Have fun with your new device!

 Categories : IPhone

-Recent edits by: Anonymous, Doug Collins, Dougie
+Recent edits by: Nuance, Eng, Doug Collins